NauticalNotebook.com

 Amsterdam, Holland.
 Having been raised in large cities, my husband and I are very

-the three of us.
-When, at one point, we transferred trams at Centraal Station, we
+comfortable using public transportation.
+For our pre-When, at one point, we transferred trams at Centraal Station, we

 decided to spend some time exploring this hub of Amsterdam’s transportation system,